Translate

 Why Conspiracy Theories Exist

 Reading about the arrest of Huawei’s CFO Sabrina Meng Wanzhou, who is also the daughter of the company’s founder, at the Vancouver airport, I had the same question everyone was asking: why?
 Attempts to answer the question have spawned a number of conspiracy theories.
 Conspiracy theories flourish when the information available in the public domain never quite makes sense or at least never comes close to explaining who did what, how, with what motives and intended outcomes.
-The explanations for why and how never satisfy the parameters of what has happened, and we live in suspense, forced to speculated about behind-the-scenes, cloak-and-dagger black ops in search of explicable motives for unexplained or inexplicable events.
+The explanations for why and how never satisfy the parameters of what has happened, and we live in suspense, forced to speculate about behind-the-scenes, cloak-and-dagger black ops in search of explicable motives for unexplained or inexplicable events.

 Just Because It's a Conspiracy Theory . . .